HL7 Europe Common Cancer Model

 • One or more Treatments

-• One or more Procedures (supporting diagnosis)
+• One or more Procedures (on which the diagnosis is based)

 Cancer Stage